For a customized, fulfilling transition from student to advanced practitioner.

-The Holy Cross Hospital PGY-1 Pharmacy Residency Program is designed to help pharmacists make the transition from the role of a student to that of an advanced practitioner.
+The Holy Cross Health PGY-1 Pharmacy Residency Program is designed to help pharmacists make the transition from the role of a student to that of an advanced practitioner.
 The program provides a rigorous and advanced training experience to motivated individuals and is customizable to each resident.
 Rotations and learning activities are oriented towards the resident’s interests and needs.

 Requirements for completion of the PGY-1 Pharmacy Residency Program include:

 - Major Resident Project